 Lastly, let’s deal with that rotten egg smell!
 As you can probably imagine, different furnace smells indicate distinct problems.
 If your house smells like rotten eggs, this could be the most dangerous type of smell of all, because it is a sign of a gas leak.
 Especially if the smell is stronger near your furnace, get all household members out immediately.
 You should call your gas company, and your HVAC tech, after that.
 Despite our cute jingle bell rhymes up above, there is nothing funny about this smell!
 You can always rely on Parker & Sons to “sniff out” all your furnace problems this holiday season.

 The only smell you should be smelling is the wonderful aroma of cookies baking!
-If you experience this problem, or any other concerning HVAC issues, give Parker & Sons a call at (602) 273-7247.
-Or, contact us online!
+If you experience this problem, or any other concerning HVAC issues, contact us and schedule an appointment!